couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 :::warning Caution
 A level of `None` is present but its use is discouraged and unsupported.
-If durability is set to `None`, then ACID semantics are not guaranteed.
+If durability is set to `None`, then ACID compliance is not guaranteed.
 :::

 ### Ways of usage